-The Maths Graduate Recruitment Incentive Award project was commissioned by the Education and Training Foundation to support the Government’s ambition to improve standards in maths teaching in the Further Education (FE) and Skills sector.
+The Maths Graduate Incentive Scheme was commissioned by the Education and Training Foundation (ETF) to support the Government’s ambition to improve standards in maths teaching in the Further Education (FE) and Skills sector.

 The Scheme provided recruitment incentive awards to FE and Skills providers to enable them to explore innovative ways of addressing a shortfall by recruiting and retaining specialist graduate maths teachers.
 The maths incentive programme delivered evidence to show how incentive awards can positively improve recruitment.